AyanoTheFox/AyanoTheFox/README.md

 ### Hi there welocome to my profile 👋

-i'm the ayano i'm a backend devloper i'm a man and i have 15 years
+i'm ayano a man and i have 15 years, a backend devloper and i work from mobilr

 - 👨🏻‍🏭 I'm currently working on oft
 - 📕 I'm currently learning lua, python and C++